 Requirement Comments Connections Achieved by (an extended) access control to the SBP-2 interface via login/logout.
-Multiple Achieved by a separate login for each connection Concurrent Achieved by a separate login for each connection Independent Achieved by a separate login for each connection Symmetrical Achieved since after a connection has been established, either end may send data to the other end independent of the opposing data flow.
+Multiple Achieved by a separate login for each connection Concurrent Achieved by a separate login for each connection Achieved by a separate login for each connection Independent Symmetrical Achieved since Once after a connection has been established, either end may send data to the other end independent of the opposing data flow.
 Either end may close the connection at any time.
+Symmetrical opening of a connection could be achieved by each end providing initiator and target functionality.
+Symmetrical Achieved since Once after a connection has been established, either end may • send data to the other end independent of the opposing data flow.
+Either end may open or close the connection at any time.
+Symmetrical opening of a connection could be achieved by each end providing initiator and target functionality.
 In-order data delivery Achieved by In-order with respect to a given direction.
-Independent of the data flow of the opposing direction.
+Independent of the data • flow of the opposing direction.
 Byte-stream Achieved by API Buffer mode Achieved by API Directory service To Be Specified.
-Should be able to be used with the proposal being developed by the PWG 1394 sub-committee.
-Data independent Achieved since transport client data payload is contained entirely within ORB data payload.
+Should be able to be used with the proposal being developed • by the PWG 1394 sub-committee.
+Directory service To Be Specified.
+Should be able to be used with the proposal being developed • by the PWG 1394 sub-committee, IEEE 1212r.
+Data independent Achieved since tTransport client data payload is contained entirely within ORB data payload.
 Only transport commands and status are encoded within the command set.
-Application Achieved since no commands or policies are relied upon, implemented, or independent imposed which are beyond what is listed in the requirements or is limited in scope to the internals of the profile.
-O/S independent Achieved since no behaviors, features, or constructs are defined beyond which are observable across the 1394 bus and understandable within the framework of 1394, SBP-2, or an SBP-2 command set.
-Concurrent existance Achieved by the framework of 1394 and SBP-2.
-No additional 1394-level restrictions are imposed.
-Transient link Achieved by this Profile interruption tollerance
+Application Achieved since nNo commands or policies are relied upon, implemented, or independent imposed which are beyond what is listed in the requirements or is limited in scope to the internals of the profile.
+O/S independent Achieved since nNo behaviors, features, or constructs are defined beyond which are observable across the 1394 bus and understandable within the framework of 1394, SBP-2, or an SBP-2 command set.
+O/S independent Achieved since nNo behaviors, features, or constructs are defined beyond which are observable across the 1394 bus and understandable within the framework of 1394, SBP-2, and an SBP-2 command set.
+Concurrent existance Achieved Provided by the framework of 1394 and SBP-2.
+No additional 1394- level restrictions are imposed.
+Concurrent existence Achieved Provided by the framework of 1394 and SBP-2.
+No additional 1394- level restrictions are imposed.
+Transient link Achieved Specifically provided by this Profile interruption tollerance Transient link Achieved Specifically provided by this Profile interruption tolerance